LarracuenteLab/Dmelanogaster_satDNA_regulation/README.txt

 Please direct questions to Xiaolu Wei at xiaolu_wei@urmc.rochester.edu or Amanda Larracuente at alarracu@bio.rochester.edu, or code author in each script.

-We organize data files and scripts according to the figures or supplementary files in Wei et al. 2020.
+We organize the data files and scripts in this repository according to the figures or supplementary files in Wei et al. 2020.

 We also include scripts and general data files that are not associated with specific figures, including:
 #count.sh: bash script used to count and extract reads that mapped to repeats from alignment files.